Skip to main content

 General Data Protection Regulations (GDPR)

-An EAB may have concerns that by keeping records relating to its customers for the periods and purpose as specified in MLR 2017, or by sharing records during a compliance visit, this may breach their GDPR obligations.
+An EAB may have concerns that by keeping records relating to its customers for the periods and purpose as specified in MLR 2017, or by sharing records during a compliance visit, this may breach its GDPR obligations.
 In this case, the EAB should be referred to regulation 72(2) MLR 2017.
-Regulations 72(2) and (3) MLR 2017 provide that a businesses’ compliance in providing information pursuant to regulations 66, 69, 70, 74A or 74B MLR 2017 does not carry with it a civil liability for breaching GDPR obligations, nor does that provision of information automatically breach restrictions on the disclosure of information.
+Regulations 72(2) and (3) MLR 2017 provide that a business’ compliance in providing information pursuant to regulations 66, 69, 70, 74A or 74B MLR 2017 does not carry with it a civil liability for breaching GDPR obligations, nor does that provision of information automatically breach restrictions on the disclosure of information.